FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/webauthn-explained.md

 }
 ```

-The `attestationObject` is where the things we're interested in are:
+The `attestationObject` contains items such as:

 - the credential Id
 - the public key

-We need to store the `credentialId` to identify the user and the public key to verify the assertions generated by the other ceremonies. but you also have to cerivy the `challenge` and `type` in the `clientDataJSON` object.
+Store the `credentialId` to identify the user and the public key used when verifying the assertions generated by the other ceremonies.
+You must also verify the `challenge` and `type` in the `clientDataJSON` object.

-At registration, the user passes down their user information.
-This implies that we know who the user is.
-Typically, you are going to require another form of authentication first (i.e. user and password) and then they will associate with a WebAuth credential to make their future authentication easier.
+You may have noticed that at registration, the website passes down user information.
+This implies that you know who the user is.
+Typically, you can require another form of authentication first (i.e. user and password) and then the user will associate a WebAuth credential with this account to make their future authentication easier.

-As the relying party (website), you can specify what kind of authenticators you want to support.
-You can’t get too granular, but you can specify if you only want to support platform authenticators or cross platform authenticators.
+As the relying party (website), you may specify what type of authenticators you want to support.
+You can’t get too granular, but you can specify if you only want to support platform authenticators or cross-platform authenticators.

+Next, let's look at the attestation ceremony.

 ## The Attestation Ceremony

-Attestation is the third major ceremony and the question it really answers is: How do I know this authenticator the user is using is legitimate?
+Attestation is the third major ceremony and the question it answers is: How do I know this authenticator the user is using is legitimate?
+It does this through a chain of signatures.

-For attestation, each type of authenticator has a shared private key, totally separate from the private keys used for the authentication and registration ceremonies.
+Each type of authenticator has a shared private key.
+This key is totally separate from private keys used for the authentication and registration ceremonies, which are tied to individual websites.
 The corresponding public key is stored in a public metadata registry.
 Here's the [FIDO alliance metadata service](https://fidoalliance.org/metadata/).

-With attestation, you ask the authenticator to sign something with that common private key, and then verify it with the public key from the registry.
+With attestation, you ask the authenticator create a signature with the common private key, and then verify it with the public key from the registry.

-This way, you can verify that only the holder of the private key could have created the correct signature, and you know that the authenticator is of a certain type.
+This way, you can verify only the holder of the private key could have created that signature.
+Which means you know that the authenticator is of the corresponding type.

-The spec alludes to some privacy concerns and you don't really know whether authenticators can provide this proof of lineage method, so this is more of an enterprise use case.
+Attestation has some problems.
+The spec alludes to privacy concerns.
+You don't really know whether authenticators can provide this proof of lineage.
+In general, this is an enterprise use case.

-The registry has more than the public keys that can inform you about attestation.
-There's more information, such as the capabilities each authenticator supports and whether or not a authenticator might be deprecated because of security issues.
+However, the metadata registry has more than the public keys used for attestation.
+Information such as the capabilities each authenticator supports and whether or not a authenticator might be deprecated because of security issues are included.

 Here is one example of a registry entry.